Dor12k/Full-Stack-Strawberry-Disease-Classification/README.md

-## Web & Android Application: Strawberry Plant Leaf Diseases Classification 🌱🍓
+## AI Full-Stack Web & Android Application: Strawberry Plant Leaf Diseases Classification 🌱🍓

 A full-stack web application that utilizes computer vision and deep learning to classify diseases in strawberry plants.
 Users can upload an image of a plant leaf, and the system will diagnose the disease using a pre-trained TensorFlow model.
 In addition, the platform includes informative articles on AI, smart agriculture, and strawberry cultivation.